zququ/zququ.github.io/_posts/2021-07-23-remote-lemonade-configure.md

 [github\_lemonade](https://github.com/lemonade-command/lemonade)

-Because, neovim depends on xclip to copy and pasta from the remote Client (e.g. The computers in remote which has a greater computation power), for which, the $DISPLAY is needed.
-So we can only do copy from the Server(local computer), we cannot do copy from the Client, however.
+Because, neovim depends on xclip to copy and pasta from the remote Server (e.g. The computers in remote which has a greater computation power), for which, the $DISPLAY is needed.
+So we can only do copy from the local Client (local computer), we cannot do copy from the remote Server, however.

 Here is a way to have the lemonade to make it.

-First, we need to install lemonade in both Client and the Server, attention about the environment.
+1. First, we need to install lemonade in both Client and the Server, be attention to the environment set.

-Second, we need to write a script in Server, named with remote:
+2. Second, we need to write a script in Server, named with remote:

 ```bash
 #!/bin/bash